SwingGuy1024/Blog/Bad Uses of Optional.md

         return propertyAsString == null ?
 Optional.empty() : Optional.ofNullable(key.parse(propertyAsString));
     }

-That last line is duplicating the work of `ofNullable()`.
-It should be written like this:
+The test duplicates the work of `ofNullable()`.
+It stripped out, to get this:

         return Optional.ofNullable(key.parse(propertyAsString));

-2.
+I was surprised to discover that my IDE does not have a code inspection to catch this.

+2. Your IDE inspections should be able to catch this one.

     SecurityQuestion securityQuestion = securityQuestionTblDao.findSecurityQuestionById(1).orElse(null);
     if (securityQuestion == null) {